-This Trendy Hairstyle Peek-A-Boo Highlights look best in layered styles.
-The best thing about this style is that maintenance is minimal as it will take a very long time to notice growth on the bottom layers.
 If you are considering getting peek-a-boo hair highlights here are some things to keep in mind to keep your hair looking it’s best:

 It is ok to get highlights that create an extreme contrast against your base color, but shades that are only a few levels apart will look more natural.
 If you want a noticeable color variation gradually lighten the highlights so you can pick the color that works best for you.

 Avoid getting platinum highlights with a very dark base especially if you are getting thicker “peek-a-boo highlights” as this can create a “skunk-like” effect.
 Chunky peek-a-boo highlights can look great but be mindful of the colors you choose.